MarkWattsBoomi/SearchFilterTable---NG/README.md

 If there are no columns in the string it will default to the Display Columns of the table and immediatly set that value into the state.

+### filterIcon

+Optional.

+The uri of an image to show on the filter button, if it will be shown.

+defaults to funnel glyphicon.

+supports curly notation.

+### clearFilterIcon

+Optional.

+The uri of an image to show on the clear filters button, if it will be shown.

+defaults to X glyphicon.

+supports curly notation.

+### exportIcon

+Optional.

+The uri of an image to show on the export button, if it will be shown.

+defaults to export glyphicon.

+supports curly notation.

 ### ColumnsIcon

-Optional.

-The name of a glyphicon to show on the column picker button if it will be shown.
+The uri of an image to show on the column picker button, if it will be shown.

+supports curly notation.

 defaults to option-vertical.